sebas-sala/html-cleaner/README.md

-# html-cleaner
+# html-scrubber

-`html-cleaner` is a simple Python library built with BeautifulSoup that allows you to clean HTML content by removing unwanted tags such as styles, scripts, iframes, and more.
+`html-scrubber` is a simple Python library built with BeautifulSoup that allows you to clean HTML content by removing unwanted tags such as styles, scripts, iframes, and more.
 It's ideal for web scraping, data extraction, or sanitizing HTML content before further processing.

 ## Features